luizbgomide/sovereign/arcane-traditions.md

 - **Gravesight**: Commit Effort as a Free action; while it remains Committed, you can see the life energies of living creatures around you as various glowing patterns, regardless of the mundane illumination available.
 You can perceive sicknesses, poisons, and other physical qualities on sight.
 As a side effect of this ability, you can see normally even in perfect blackness.
 - **Keeper of the Gate**: At your discretion, creatures within twenty feet of you per character level that are Mortally Wounded will die instantly and cannot be revived by magic or medicine.
 Conversely, you can Commit Effort for the day to automatically stabilize any or all within that range, increasing their System Strain by 1 point.
 This benefit cannot aid creatures that have been dismembered, shredded, or otherwise suffered unsurvivable injuries.
 - **Life Bridge**: You can transfer life force between willing or helpless participants.
 Commit Effort for the day; for the rest of the Turn, you can shift HP from one willing or helpless target no smaller than a dog to another as a Main Action, provided you are touching both.
 You can shift enough HP to Mortally Injure a donor, but you can’t give more to the recipient than would refresh their maximum allowed HP.
 - **Master of Bones**: Undead must roll twice to save versus your abilities or spells and take the worse roll.
 You may Commit Effort for the Turn as an Instant action to negate any single attack, magical power or spell an undead uses against you.
-Undead with more than twice as many hit dice as you have levels cannot be foiled this way.
+Undead with more than twice as many HD as you have levels cannot be foiled this way.
 - **Red Harvest**: You are empowered by death.
-As an Instant action, whenever an intelligent living creature with at least one hit die perishes within fifty feet of you, Commit Effort for the day to either heal 1d6 plus your level in lost HP or gain a +4 bonus on your next hit roll this Turn.
+As an Instant action, whenever an intelligent living creature with at least 1 HD perishes within fifty feet of you, Commit Effort for the day to either heal 1d6 plus your level in lost HP or gain a +4 bonus on your next hit roll this Turn.
 This art cannot be stacked, and it can be used only once per round.
 - **Unaging**: You no longer naturally age, and will remain perfectly hale and vigorous up to your species’ natural maximum age plus 20% per character level, after which you will collapse into dust and decay.
 Immortality beyond this point is possible, but generally requires consistent supplies of life energy, occult materials, or other difficult-to-acquire or morally questionable materials.
 You also become immune to poisons and diseases.
 - **Uncanny Ichor**: Your blood is not like the blood of normal beings.
 Predators find it nauseating and will not bite you unless provoked.
 Unintelligent predators will not consider you edible.
 This ichor is reluctant to leave your body, and stabbing or puncture injuries can Mortally Wound you but cannot result in your death unless you are entirely pincushioned by your foes or suffer catastrophic physical damage.
 - **Unliving Persistence**: Commit Effort for the day as a Free action to automatically stabilize when Mortally Wounded.
 You may use this ability to benefit others if you are able to touch them.
 This ability cannot save a subject that has experienced dismemberment or other extremely final deaths.